 Black paint isn’t just for your front door, shutters, or kitchen cabinets anymore.
 Painting furniture black has become a very popular trend and accent pieces in black can be seen all over Instagram.
 Here’s why:

-- Timeless: Painting furniture black will ensure that your piece is timeless so you can enjoy it for years to come.
+- Timeless: Painting furniture black will ensure your piece is timeless so you can enjoy it for years.

 - Neutral: Black is also a great neutral color and pairs well with any color scheme and decor style.